juddisjudd/poe2-quest-tracker/README.md

 4. Use the GEMS button to view and track your imported build
 5. Click on gem slots to mark them as acquired

+### Selecting Campaign Guides
+1. Use the guide selector dropdown in the top-right to choose your preferred campaign guide
+2. Guides include author information and detailed quest progression
+3. Community contributors can easily add new guides by submitting JSON files

 ### Using Regex Filters
 1. Click the REGEX button at the bottom
 2. Enter regex patterns for different item categories